miayam/miayam.github.io/_posts/2017-09-03-day23-javascript-challenge.md

-Passing empty object (`DMZ`) to the first parameter of `Function.prototype.bind` and then passing any values to the rest of parameters is to set default arguments passed to callback when invoked and make it ignore the `this` binding.
-Consequently, after it was applied, the function would be bound to nothing.
+Passing empty object (`DMZ`) to the first parameter of `Function.prototype.bind` and then passing any values to the rest of parameters is to set default arguments passed to callback and have it ignore the `this` binding.
+Consequently, after it was applied, the callback would be bound to empty object that has no link to `[[Prototype]]` chain and `arguments` are set without having to invoke the callback, something like `callback(arg1, arg2);`.

 Here's the [demo](/demo_day23){:target="_blank"} and my half-assed solution below.